Smith’s HR in 10th lifts Dodgers past Mets 6-5

 TRAINER’S ROOM

-Dodgers: OF Mookie Betts (right hip inflammation) received an injection and manager Dave Roberts said the pain has subsided. … 3B Justin Turner (left groin) took batting practice, fielded grounders, did some agility work and could be in the lineup Saturday.
+Dodgers: OF Mookie Betts (right hip inflammation) received an injection and manager Dave Roberts said the pain has subsided. … 3B Justin Turner (left groin) took batting practice, fielded grounders, did some agility work and could be available off the bench Saturday.

 Mets: RHP Jacob deGrom (right forearm tightness) got a second opinion in Los Angeles from Dr. Neal ElAttrache, who recommended no throwing for at least two more weeks and another MRI in two weeks.
-An MRI did not show any ligament damage and that the inflammation is lessening according to manager Luis Rojas. … SS Francisco Lindor (strained right oblique) took batting practice, did fielding drills and ran the bases.
+An MRI did not show any ligament damage and that the inflammation is lessening according to Rojas. … SS Francisco Lindor (strained right oblique) took batting practice, did fielding drills and ran the bases.

 UP NEXT